dcsil/CSC491/other_pages/schedule.md

 **Summary**

-- Lectures are Asynchrous via the Learn Software application
+- Lectures are asynchronous via the Learn Software application
 - We will try to bring in some guest speakers
 - 1 AI + Data Tutorial
 - 2 discussions (1 includes short demos)